 How are you today?
 Have you recovered from your Lunar New Year/American Superbowl festivities?
 Are you at home because of a snow day?
 I hear the middle part of the United States is getting pummeled with snow right now!
 I hope everyone stays safe!

 Speaking of snow, I recently saw the movie “Frozen” (known as “겨울 왕국” (Winter Kingdom) in Korean) and became totally OBSESSED with the soundtrack.
 I listen to the song “Let It Go” almost every day on my way to the office, so if you are ever in Seoul and see a crazy forienger dancing and singing loudly, that’s probably me

 Although I listen to the English version of “Let It Go” by Idina Menzel a lot, I also really enjoy the K-pop version by Hyorin

 Similar to the English term “while”, -(으)면서 can be used to add onto an action verb to describe doing an action at the same time as another.
 It can also be used to contrast two actions or can be used with nouns and the -이다 verb, but the translation to English is not always going to be “while”.
 Check out more about this structure in this lesson!

 Learn new Korean vocabulary words from everyday photos taken in Korea!
-It’s 공중전화 that you are looking at in this photo.
+In this photo, you can see a lot of 옷(clothes) in a 옷 가게(clothes shop).
 You can listen to the free audio lesson below using the audio player embedded in this post, download the free mp3 file here, download the free PDF here, or view the PDF online right here.